Mother’s day in France is a happy celebration. Both children and grown-ups do something special for their mom on this day.

 When is Mother’s Day in France?

-In France, Mother’s Day “la fête des mères” is the last Sunday in May, unless this is the same day as a Christian Holiday, which happens from time to time.
-Then it’s the first Sunday of June: it is the case in 2020.
+In France, Mother’s Day “la fête des mères” is the last Sunday in May, unless this is the same day as a Christian Holiday, which happens from time to time, then it’s the first Sunday of June.

 What’s ‘Happy Mother’s Day’ in French?